Check out our new FHA first-time homebuyers guide updated for 2024

 How To Apply for Section 8 Housing in New Mexico

-Each public housing authority sets its own rules for how it accepts applications.
-For example, the Albuquerque Public Housing Authority accepts pre-applications each year only during June.
+Each public housing authority sets its own rules for accepting applications.
+For example, the Albuquerque Public Housing Authority accepts pre-applications each year but only in June.
 It uses a third party to place applications in a random order and selects the ones at the top to start the screening process.

-The Albuquerque PHA requires that people apply online, but other housing authorities may prefer that you mail a paper-based application.
-Find out what your local PHA’s policies are and then prepare to apply by gathering information such as the name, birth date, and social security number of each member of your household.
+The Albuquerque PHA requires you to apply online, but other housing authorities may prefer that you mail a paper-based application.
+Find out what your local PHA’s policies are before you try to apply.

 Can I Transfer My Section 8 Voucher to New Mexico?